-- 1.25.
-"Required Facility Documents" means all licenses, permits, authorizations, and agreements necessary for construction, operation, interconnection, and maintenance of the Facility including without limitation those set forth in Exhibit C. - 1.26.
-"Senior lien" means a prior lien which has precedence as to the property under the lien over another lien or encumbrance. - 1.27.
-"Start-Up Testing" means the completion of applicable required factory and start-up tests as set forth in Exhibit D. - 1.28.
-"Step-in rights" means the right of one party to assume an intervening position to satisfy all terms of an agreement in the event the other party fails to perform its obligations under the agreement. - 1.29.
-"Tariff" shall mean PGE rate Schedule 201 filed with the Oregon Public Utilities Commission in effect on the Effective Date of this Agreement and attached hereto as Exhibit E. - 1.30.
-"Term" shall mean the period beginning on the Effective Date and ending on the Termination Date. - 1.31.
-"Test Period" shall mean a period of sixty (60) days or a commercially reasonable period determined by the Seller. - 1.32.
-"Transmission Agreement" means an Agreement executed by the Seller and the Transmission Provider(s) for Transmission Services. - 1.33.
-"Transmission Curtailment" means a limitation on Seller's ability to deliver any portion of the scheduled energy to PGE due to the unavailability of transmission to the Point of Receipt (for any reason other than Force Majeure) - 1.34.
-"Transmission Curtailment Replacement Energy Cost" means the greater of zero or the difference between Dow Jones Mid C Index Price Contract Price X curtailed energy for periods of Transmission Curtailment. - 1.35.
-"Transmission Provider(s)" means the signatory (other than the Seller) to the Transmission Agreement. - 1.36.
-"Transmission Services" means any and all services (including but not limited to ancillary services and control area services) required for the firm transmission and delivery of Energy from the Facility to the Point of Receipt for a term not less than the Term of this Contract. - 1.37.
+- 1.24.
+"Required Facility Documents" means all licenses, permits, authorizations, and agreements necessary for construction, operation, interconnection, and maintenance of the Facility including without limitation those set forth in Exhibit C. - 1.25.
+"Senior lien" means a prior lien which has precedence as to the property under the lien over another lien or encumbrance. - 1.26.
+"Start-Up Testing" means the completion of applicable required factory and start-up tests as set forth in Exhibit D. - 1.27.
+"Step-in rights" means the right of one party to assume an intervening position to satisfy all terms of an agreement in the event the other party fails to perform its obligations under the agreement. - 1.28.
+"Tariff" shall mean PGE rate Schedule 201 filed with the Oregon Public Utilities Commission in effect on the Effective Date of this Agreement and attached hereto as Exhibit E. - 1.29.
+"Term" shall mean the period beginning on the Effective Date and ending on the Termination Date. - 1.30.
+"Test Period" shall mean a period of sixty (60) days or a commercially reasonable period determined by the Seller. - 1.31.
+"Transmission Agreement" means an agreement executed by the Seller and the Transmission Provider(s) for Transmission Services. - 1.32.
+"Transmission Curtailment" means a limitation on Seller's ability to deliver any portion of the scheduled energy to PGE due to the unavailability of transmission to the Point of Receipt (for any reason other than Force Majeure) - 1.33.
+"Transmission Curtailment Replacement Energy Cost" means the greater of zero or the difference between Dow Jones Mid C Index Price Contract Price X curtailed energy for periods of Transmission Curtailment. - 1.34.
+"Transmission Provider(s)" means the signatory (other than the Seller) to the Transmission Agreement. - 1.35.
+"Transmission Services" means any and all services (including but not limited to ancillary services and control area services) required for the firm transmission and delivery of Energy from the Facility to the Point of Receipt for a term not less than the Term of this Contract. - 1.36.
 References to Recitals, Sections, and Exhibits are to be the recitals, sections and exhibits of this Agreement.

-SECTION 2: TERM; COMMERCIAL OPERATION DATE
+SECTION 2: TERM: COMMERCIAL OPERATION DATE

 - 2.1 This Agreement shall become effective upon execution by both Parties ("Effective Date"). - 2.2 Time is of the essence of this Agreement, and Seller's ability to meet certain requirements prior to the Commercial Operation Date and to complete all requirements to establish the Commercial Operation Date is critically important.
-Therefore. - 2.2.1 By 31 July 2012 [date to be determined by the Seller] Seller shall begin initial deliveries of Net Output; and - 2.2.2 By 30 June 2012 [date to be determined by the Seller] Seller shall have completed all requirements under Section 1.5 and shall have established the Commercial Operation Date. - 2.2.3 In the event Seller is unable to meet the requirements of Sections 2.2.1 and 2.2.2, Seller shall pay damages equal to the Lost Energy Value.
-In calculating the Lost Energy Value for use in this section, the Minimum Net Output shall be prorated to account for any operational delay.
+Therefore. - 2.2.1 By October 1, 2012, Seller shall begin initial deliveries of Net Output; and - 2.2.2 By September 15, 2012, Seller shall have completed all requirements to meet the Commercial Operation Date as described in Section 1.4 and shall have established the Commercial Operation Date. - 2.2.3 In the event Seller is unable to meet the requirements of Sections 2.2.1 and 2.2.2, Seller shall pay damages equal to the Lost Energy Value.
+In calculating the Lost Energy Value for use in this section, the Minimum Net Output shall be prorated to account for any operational delay. - 2.3 This Agreement shall terminate on September 30, 2027 or the date the Agreement is terminated in accordance with Section 9 or 12.2, whichever is earlier ("Termination Date").